-In September 2016, House Bill 253 effectively becomes law and legalizes weed for medical reasons.
+In September 2016, House Bill 253 effectively becomes law and legalizes weed for medical cardholders.
 The Medical Marijuana Control Program in the state will permit residents to use medical cannabis when certain medical conditions apply.
-Once a patient has procured a referral from a state-approved physician, they will be allowed to purchase and consume marijuana.
+Once an individual has procured a referral from a state-approved physician, they will be allowed to purchase and consume marijuana.

 The bill outlines the overarching design of the effort.
 The job of fashioning the particular rules for the growing, cultivation, selling, and testing will fall to the various agencies.
 The goal is to keep Ohioans abreast of the progress of the program.